-Note: we are republishing this story in light of recent reports that suggest more and more people all across the country are experiencing random acts of kindness from people even amid the challenges of the COVID-19 pandemic.
+Note: we are republishing this story, which originally made the news in April 2015, in light of recent reports that suggest more and more people all across the country are experiencing random acts of kindness from people even amid the challenges of the pandemic.

 When Ronald Butcher died at age 75, he left his fortune to Daniel Sharp, a man who once cleaned his gutters free of charge.